What Is Ehlers-Danlos Syndrome? My Story

 There is also much confusion about the difference between Hypermobility Syndrome (HMS), Benign Hypermobility Syndrome (BHMS) and Ehlers-Danlos Syndrome-HypermobilityType.
 A quick search on the internet, including such trusted sites like the Mayo Clinic's site, still state HMS as something completely different than the rarer EDS - Hypermobility Type.
 However, newer information has shown that the differences are minimal and should be treated as one in the same.
 Regardless of the semantics, the results and treatment are the same, although the perception by the medical community can be very different.

 Although most other types of Ehlers-Danlos Syndrome can be identified with genetic testing, the hypermobility type can not.
 Experts know it's a genetic disorder, but have not yet isolated the gene that is malfunctioning.
+This year, 2020, there is a big global push for patients to participate in new studies to help nail down the bad gene.

 For those of us with hEDS (previously referred to as EDS-HMS), we can be diagnosed using the updated Beighton Criteria or scale.
 In a nutshell, you score yourself on certain criteria of flexibility as well as number of locations of repeated subluxation or dislocation.
 There are also skin related symptoms which may or may not exist in this type, but are key symptoms in other types of EDS.
 For more information on the Beighton Criteria, see Hypermobility Syndromes Association or The Ehlers-Danlos Society (formerly ENDF.org.)